Introduction to the Law of Discharge From a NJ Nursing Home Assisted Living Residence or the MLTSS Program

 Sometimes other reasons are given by management to justify the discharge of a resident to either 1) another facility or 2) the home of a spouse or child.
 If faced with a threatened discharge or transfer, what can or should you do?

 First and foremost, call me.
 There are strict laws and procedures that must be followed before a person can be discharged or transferred from a NJ licensed nursing home or NJ licensed assisted living residence or termination from the New Jersey MLTSS Program.
 To be successful, you must appeal right away.

-What Do You Mean When You Say “Transfer or Discharge”?
+What Do You Mean When You Say, “Transfer or Discharge”?

-Transfer and discharge includes the involuntary movement of a resident to a bed outside of the facility (in the same physical address).
+Transfer and discharge include the involuntary movement of a resident to a bed outside of the facility (in the same physical address).
 However, a transfer and discharge does not include the movement of a resident to a bed within the same certified facility.